-This article will explain the high-level architecture of the SDE.
+This article will explain the high-level architecture of the Sensor Integration Builder (SIB).

-SDE definitions are created using the sensemetrics web-application.
-The sensemetrics web-application provides a powerful builder that makes it easy to develop and test SDE definitions.
-An alternative way to create SDE definitions is to use the sensemetrics REST API to upload YAML files, since SDE definitions are completely represented by a single YAML file.
+SIB definitions are created using the sensemetrics web-application.
+The sensemetrics web-application provides a powerful builder that makes it easy to develop and test SIB definitions.
+An alternative way to create SIB definitions is to use the sensemetrics REST API to upload YAML files, since SDE definitions are completely represented by a single YAML file.

-The SDE engine exists on a sensemetrics THREAD and is used to communicate with a device on one of its ports according to the logic defined in the SDE definition.
-The SDE engine provides the key functionality behind the SDE Integration API and is responsible for all low-level interactions and communication with the devices and sensors.
+The SIB engine exists on a sensemetrics Thread and is used to communicate with a device on one of its ports according to the logic defined in the SIB definition.
+The SIB engine provides the key functionality behind the SIB Integration API and is responsible for all low-level interactions and communication with the devices and sensors.

 All communication is done over TLS v1.2 using a RSA 2048-bit keypair and SHA signature hash.

-SDE definitions, upon any change, are immediately pushed to any sensemetrics THREAD that has an instance of the SDE definition.
-The typical workflow involves making changes on the sensemetrics web-application and then clicking Save, and immediately having the changes be reflected at the edge (on the sensemetrics THREAD).
+SIB definitions, upon any change, are immediately pushed to any sensemetrics Thread that has an instance of the SIB definition.
+The typical workflow involves making changes on the sensemetrics web-application and then clicking Save, and immediately having the changes be reflected at the edge (on the sensemetrics Thread).